Rajata25072/CourseraCleaningData/CodeBook.md

 ## Measure

 * The resultant compiled values are:
-	* '.mean': Mean of mean value from the original dataset<br>
+	* '.mean': Mean of mean value for each activity and user from the original dataset<br>
-	* '.std': Mean of Standard deviation from the original dataset<br>
+	* '.std': Mean of Standard deviation for each activity and user from the original dataset<br>

 ## Direction

 	* '.X' '.Y' or '.Z' is used to denote 3-axial signals in the X, Y and Z directions respectively.